 Address: Via Fra Gerardo Sasso, 11, 84011, Amalfi

 The thrill is finding it.
-The building itself is not immediately obvious, nestled next to Amalfi’s Duomo on a narrow alleyway that is almost painfully discreet.
-Once inside though, you’ll discover a den of superlative regional cooking, utilizing family recipes that have scarcely been altered over the centuries.
-But this is probably all to the good for da Gemma, a home-style restaurant that has earned its place in the hearts of many locals and visitors who venture here for the honest, delicious cooking personally prepared by head chef Salvatore Milano, a man who has worked with some of the region’s top chefs.
+The building itself is not immediately obvious, nestled next to Amalfi’s Duomo on a narrow alleyway almost painfully discreet.
+Once inside, though, you’ll discover a den of superlative regional cooking, utilizing family recipes that have scarcely been altered over the centuries.
+But this is probably all to the good for da Gemma, a home-style restaurant that has earned its place in the hearts of many locals and visitors who venture here for the honest, delicious cooking personally prepared by head chef Salvatore Milano.
+This man has worked with some of the region’s top chefs.
 He will prepare you a veritable feast, starting perhaps with smoked mozzarella grilled in lemon leaves, or citrus-marinated tuna carpaccio, followed by home-made goat’s cheese ravioli and fillet of local cod, served with spinach and tomatoes.
 Desserts range from chocolate aubergine flan served with buffalo mozzarella ice-cream to classic tiramisu.
 But whatever you go for, you can be sure it will be fresh and hearty – a genuine celebration of life’s good things.
 Oh, and the wine choices are superb as well.